 What are hyflex courses?

-- Students choose what is best for them
+1. Students choose what is best for them

-- Allows institutions to return to “somewhat” normal operation
+2. Allows institutions to return to “somewhat” normal operation

-Given social distancing guidelines set forth by governments around the world, the ability to maintain classes at capacity is not feasible – institutions faced a dilemma, on one hand there was the need to maximize student enrollment so operational costs could be covered, but on the other hand was the issue of space; schools don’t have the room to allow students to learn in socially distanced lecture halls while maintaining class quotas.
-A move to continue online learning into the fall was not feasible given that 60% of students surveyed said online classes have impacted their education.
+The governments around the world set social distancing protocols and guidelines.
+This makes their ability to maintain classes at capacity is not feasible.
+The thing is that institutions encountered a dilemma carrying out edu modalities these days.
+On one hand, there was the need to maximize student enrollment so operational costs could be covered.
+On the other hand, the issue of space is at stake.
+Schools do not have the room to allow students to learn in socially distanced lecture halls.
+This is rightly done while maintaining class quotas.
+Which is why the hybrid classes are now being offered.

-- Student disengagement & isolation
+1. Student disengagement & isolation

-- Lack of proper technology
+2. Lack of proper technology

-- Impact on foreign students
+3. Impact on foreign students

 How professors can prepare for hyflex courses

-- Personalized feedback on assignments
+2. Personalized feedback on assignments

-- Create vibrant online discussion groups
+3. Create vibrant online discussion groups

-- Differentiated forms of assessment
+5. Differentiated forms of assessment